Chinese banks pile up risks through loans to financial leasing firms

 Leasing companies buy big-ticket assets like ships, planes and heavy machinery and lease them out to the very firms that would have tried to borrow money straight from banks, according to bankers and leasing company employees.

-Among leading lenders to financial leasing firms are Export-Import Bank of China (EXIM), China Development Bank and Industrial and Commercial Bank of China (601398.SS)(1398.HK), according to lawyers and bankers.
+Among leading lenders to financial leasing firms are Export-Import Bank of China (EXIM), China Development Bank and Industrial and Commercial Bank of China , according to lawyers and bankers.

 "We have increased lending to leasing companies by 10 percent this year," Gao Zefeng, assistant general manager of transport finance at EXIM, China's top lender to the shipping sector, said on the sidelines of the Marine Money conference in November.

-At the conference, bankers from Industrial and Commercial Bank of China Ltd (601398.SS)(1398.HK), Bank of China Ltd (601988.SS)(3988.HK) and China Development Bank Corp said they would be supporting lending to financial leasing companies.
+At the conference, bankers from Industrial and Commercial Bank of China Ltd , Bank of China Ltd and China Development Bank Corp said they would be supporting lending to financial leasing companies.

 RISK TAKERS